osmandapp/web/main/docs/user/plugins/contour-lines.md

 ### Choose Meters or Feet

-The contour interval can be displayed in feet or meters.
-It is important to decide in what units it is convenient for you to see [**Contour lines**](../map/vector-maps.md#contour-lines) to download the appropriate version of the Contour lines map.
+It is important to decide in what units, meters or feet, it is convenient for you to see [**Contour lines**](../map/vector-maps.md#contour-lines) to download the appropriate version of the Contour lines map.
 Units are not interchangeable, and if feet need to be switched into meters, or vice versa, the previous version of the Contour lines map must be removed, in order to download another version.

 <Tabs groupId="operating-systems">